jimmyycodes/Frugal-Finder/README.md

 ## Living Document
 For our detailed requirements, design, and updates, view it here (https://docs.google.com/document/d/1ywAs01lAXxL6tVSOyMDuroK5W3QLZ9vpdnpovwJuNqg/edit?usp=sharing).

+# What is operational

+## Our key features:

+* Searching for grocery items: choosing and adding items
+* The Home page
+* The Shopping Cart

 ## Get started: Solidify your toolchain, processes, and instructions